bsuraj23/NineThirtyBatch/README.md

 (25/08/25)
 tuple is mutable or not
 Tuple is immutable because Python has designed it to be a fixed collection.Once created, its elements cannot be changed, added, or removed.

+ (26/08/25)

+ 1.RAG means Retrieval Augmented Generation.
+It is a method in Artificial Intelligence (AI) where the system combines.
+Retrieval means Searching for information from a database/documents and generation means Using AI model like ChatGPT, gemini AI, meta AI to generate an answer.Tts like a database it cantain the all information when any one ask question then it will give the answer in one or two seconds.